Belencha/CodeReviewer/README.md

 ## Troubleshooting

+- **Webhook not received**:
+  - Verify the service is running: `docker-compose ps` or `systemctl status code-reviewer`
-- **Webhook not received**: Check that your server is publicly accessible and the webhook URL is correct
+  - Check if webhook URL is accessible from GitLab: `curl http://<vm-ip>:3000/health`
+  - Verify firewall rules allow traffic on the configured port
+  - Check service logs for errors

+- **Cannot connect to GitLab**:
+  - Verify `GITLAB_HOST` uses your internal GitLab URL (not gitlab.com)
+  - Test connectivity: `curl -H "PRIVATE-TOKEN: <token>" https://<gitlab-host>/api/v4/user`
+  - Ensure VPN network routing is correct

 - **No comments posted**: Verify your GitLab token has the correct permissions (`api` scope)

-- **AI errors**: Check your OpenAI API key and account credits
+- **AI errors**: Check your OpenAI API key, account credits, and internet connectivity from the VM

+See [deployment/README.md](deployment/README.md) for more detailed troubleshooting.

 ## License